sbk.org Arbeitgeberservice Leistungserbringende Karriere Unternehmen Presse & Politik Search

 Pregnancy through in vitro fertilisation can be achieved through various treatments.
 The first step is a thorough medical consultation, examination and diagnosis.
 This involves a medical assessment of why the woman has been unable to conceive.
 Based on the previous examinations, the most suitable method of in vitro fertilisation with the highest chances of success is selected.

 In addition to medical causes, psychological and external factors often also affect a couple’s fertility.
 These include, for example, exhaustion, stress or an unhealthy lifestyle.
 We are also there for you in these cases: with a subsidy for nutritional counselling or special health classes – for example for relaxation.
 We would also be happy to support you with other offers tailored to your individual needs.
-Simply contact your personal consultant.
+Simply contact your SBK consultant.
 You can find the contact details here.

 How to get in vitro fertilisation: